 How to analyze your site search

 You should put periodic time aside to evaluate your site search’s performance and make changes where necessary, gathering constant insights to make improvements.
-Site search data is a massive pool of resources to collect valuable user data, and taking advantage of this to identify what’s working and what could be better can help to optimize your customer’s shopping experience.
+Site search data is a massive pool of resources to collect valuable user data.
+Taking advantage of this to identify what’s working and what could be better can help to optimize your customer’s shopping experience.

 Update: Check out the new Analytics feature of Boost